Pac-Man Fever (song): Appearances in media

+This song was also featured in the video game Lollipop Chainsaw, released for PlayStation 3 and Xbox 360.

 Related song

 "Weird Al" Yankovic recorded a similar song in late 1981 called "Pac-Man", during the height of the game's popularity.
 It is based on The Beatles' song "Taxman".
 The song was released on the compilations Dr. Demento's Basement Tapes No. 4 and Squeeze Box: The Complete Works of "Weird Al" Yankovic.